Leadership in Embedded Security Workshop

 The desired outcome of the meeting is a white paper synthesized from discussions and position papers to inform the National Science Foundation and other executive branch agencies on national strategic directions for academic research in embedded security to address gaps in knowledge and the student pipeline.

-If you are interested in attending the workshop, please complete the application and submit the requested materials, including a one-page position paper, here by June 1st.
+Applications are closed for this event.
 The workshop organizers will notify the selected attendees by June 15th.
 Please see the application tab for more information about the application process.

 In general, standard Federal travel policies apply: CCC will reimburse for non-refundable economy airfare on U.S. Flag carriers; and no alcohol will be covered.